DebugCove/DisSafe-Shield-Bot/Privacy_Policy.md

 **9. Contact Us**

 If you have any questions about this Privacy Policy or wish to exercise your data protection rights, please contact us via Discord or Patreon.

+---

+By using DisSafe Shield, you acknowledge that you have read and understood this Privacy Policy, and you consent to the collection and use of your data as described herein.